daneshvar-amrollahi/blog/content/post/2023-11-04-first-post.md

 ---
 title: First Post
-date: '2023-10-04'
+date: '2023-11-04'
 categories:
   - Example
 tags:
   - Markdown
 ---

 I am in love with this new extremely minimal theme designed by [Yihui](https://github.com/yihui/hugo-xmin).
 It also supports LaTeX math expressions.
-Here is the induction axiom for structural induction on type `$\tau$`, that I just copied from our current draft:
+Here is the induction axiom for structural induction on type `$\tau$`, that I just copied from our current draft on Overleaf:

 `$$
     \biggl(